hmcts/civil-ccd-definition/README.md

 ```

-  _"enable_keep_helm"_ label to retain helm release on preview
+  _enable_keep_helm_ label to retain helm release on preview

-  _"pr-values:enableNotifyEmails"_ label to be able to send live notifications on the PR
+  _pr-values:enableNotifyEmails_ label to be able to send live notifications on the PR

-  _"pr-values:elasticsearch"_ label to have elastic search running - needed for scheduler testing
+  _pr-values:elasticsearch_ label to have elastic search running - needed for scheduler testing

-  _"pr-values:enableWA"_ label to verify work allocation task
+  _pr-values:enableWA_ label to verify work allocation task

 ```